chrissearle/www_cso/src/blog/2019/05/08-kafka-java-to-scala-akka-streams-basics.md

 series: Kafka - java to scala
 ---

-This series goes through conversion of java kafka clients to scala - step by step - hopefully learning other useful scala stuff on the way.
+This series goes through conversion of some basic java kafka clients to scala - step by step.
+It is important to understand that it is written from my viewpoint - someone who has played with scala, likes it, but has never really had time to get into it.

 In the [last post](/2019/05/03/kafka-java-to-scala-scala-v2/) we updated our clients to use a configuration library and to make them somewhat more scala-like.